When Witnesses Defend: A Witness Graph Topological Layer for Adversarial Graph Learning: Introduction

 \subsection{Related Works: Defenses for GNNs}

+There are broadly three types of defenses: graph purification-based, adversarially robust training, and adversarially robust architecture~\citep{gunnemann2022graph}.

+Notable defenses that purify the input graph include SG-GSR~\citep{in2024self}, Pro-GNN~\citep{prognn} and SVD-GCN~\citep{svdgcn}.
+These methods learn to remove adversarial edges from the poisoned graph without considering higher-order interactions.
+In contrast, WGTL primarily focuses on learning the key higher-order graph interactions at both local and global levels and then adaptively assessing their potential defense role via topological regularizer.
+The local and global topological encodings remain robust despite the false positive edges; as a result, WGTL alleviates the problems associated with false positive edges~\cite{in2024self}, enhancing the overall resilience against attacks.

-There are broadly three types of defenses: graph purification-based, adversarially robust training and adversarially robust architecture~\citep{gunnemann2022graph}.
-Notable defenses that purify the input graph include Pro-GNN~\citep{prognn}(supervised) and SVD-GCN~\citep{svdgcn}(unsupervised).
-The adversarially robust training methods, train by augmenting node features with gradients~\cite{flag}, or datasets by generating worst-case perturbations~\citep{pgdattack}.
-The goal is to train with the worst-case adversarial perturbations such that the learnt model weights become more robust against worst-case perturbation~\citep{gunnemann2022graph}.
+The adversarial training-based defense methods augment node features with gradients~\cite{flag}, or datasets by generating worst-case perturbations~\citep{pgdattack}.
+The goal is to train with the worst-case adversarial perturbations such that the learned model weights become more robust against worst-case perturbation~\citep{gunnemann2022graph}.
 However, adversarial training can not defend against more severe perturbation than the ones they were trained with.

 Better architectures such as VAE~\citep{vgae}, Bayesian uncertainty quantification~\citep{feng2021uag}, and Attention~\citep{zhu2019robust,tang2020} have also been proposed for adversarial defense.
-However, none of these tools have explored the use of robust, graph topological features as prior knowledge for improved defense.
-Recently,~\citet{topolayer20} designed a topology-driven attack on images and topological loss, but this approach does not consider graph data and no adversarial defense is proposed.
-Among topology-driven defenses, GNNGuard~\citep{zitnikGNNGuard} considers graphlet degree vectors to encode node structural properties such as triangles and betweenness centrality.
-However, unlike the PH features used in WGTL, the graphlet approach is empirical, without theoretically guaranteed robustness properties.
-The use of a robust loss function as a regularizer for defense is not new; for instance, ~\citet{zugner2019certifiable} proposed \emph{robust hinge loss} for defence.
-However, it is not known if topological losses~\cite{hu2019topology,topolayer20} can improve adversarial robustness or not.
+However, none of these tools have explored the use of robust, higher-order graph topological features as prior knowledge for improved defense.
+Recently,~\citet{topolayer20} designed a topology-driven attack on images and topological loss, but this approach neither considers graph data nor adversarial defense.
+Among the topology-driven defenses, GNNGuard~\citep{zitnikGNNGuard} discusses graphlet degree vectors to encode node structural properties such as triangles and betweenness centrality.
+However, unlike the PH features used in WGTL, the graphlet approach is empirical, without theoretical robustness guarantees.
+In turn, while the robust loss function has been used before~\citet{zugner2019certifiable}, topological losses have never been used in conjunction with adversarial defenses.
+The use of a robust loss function as a regularizer for defense is not new; for instance, ~\citet{zugner2019certifiable} proposed \emph{robust hinge loss} for defense.
+However, it is unknown if topological losses~\cite{hu2019topology,topolayer20} can improve adversarial robustness or not.